-Greater Sacramento Community Colleges are well positioned to build a pipeline of skilled workers, create and expand industry partnerships, and meet regional workforce needs.
+Community colleges in the region and across the state are well positioned to build a pipeline of skilled workers, create and expand industry partnerships, and meet regional workforce needs.
 The Centers of Excellence recommend the following action steps to promote the development of a skilled energy efficiency workforce.